Esri/i3s-spec/profiles/meshpyramids/meshpyramids.md

 ## Schema

-The meshpyramids profile makes use of all 7 main resource types and allows a restricted set of properties.
-It takes away some flexibility and features for a gain in performance, e.g. by making the FeatureData resource optional.
-Note the FeatureData resource is optional for this profile, hence the 3dSCeneLayer resource must contain a DefaultGeometrySchema.
+The meshp-yramids profile makes use of all 7 main resource types and allows a restricted set of properties.
+Note that the FeatureData resource is optional for this profile, hence the 3dSceneLayer resource must contain a DefaultGeometrySchema.

 ### SceneServiceInfo